devopsdc/devopsdc/sponsor_info.md

 Provide us a space for up to 100 participants, and be OK with food and drinks.
 If you need an attendee list for security, we'll send the RSVP the afternoon of the MeetUp

-## Logo Sponsor - one-time

-We need a logo.
-If you're willing to devote a designer to the task, let us know by leaving message at https://www.meetup.com/DevOpsDC/ and we'll respond.
-We'll pick the sponsor based on prior work by 2017-12-15, and we'd like to have the logo for our first 2018 meetup on 2018-01-16.
-In return, for four months your company will:

-  * be thanked by the MC
-  * have 4 minutes to address the meeting attendees, along with one slide
-  * be thanked on the MeetUp event page
-  * have a one-year listing on the [Meetup Sponsors](https://www.meetup.com/DevOpsDC/sponsors/) page

 ## Logistics